bitbullcapitalfund/ccplatform/ccplatform/readme.txt

+Integrating a trading model to the platform.

-There are two simple steps to follow: create a new strategy and running the trading platform.
+There are two steps to follow: create a new strategy and running the trading platform.

 A. Creating a new strategy.